marshmann/ChatServer/README.md

 To start the server all you need to do is `node server.js`.

 I also recommend using another program to allow for external IPs to connect to your server.
-I personally used serveo.net for this.
+I personally used serveo.net for this, since you don't need to download anything for it.

 `ssh -R <a website name>:80:<your ip>:8080 serveo.net`